 The 50th percentile adult is at least 64 inches (1.6 m) tall.
 The rationale is that the average adult BATHER's head would be above the static water line and they could use the AQUATIC VENUE without difficulty.
 Due to buoyancy considerations at chest level, a short lifeguard could have difficulty doing a rescue safely without equipment.
 For this reason, the rescue tube is required unless there is less than 3 feet (0.9 m) of depth in which their chest would likely be above the static water line.
 Lifeguard training agencies have determined that the use of a rescue tube makes rescues safer for both the victim and the rescuer.
 The rescue tube provides a BARRIER between the victim and the rescuer as well as a handhold for both during a rescue.
-In very shallow water, the rescue tube might not be as effective so the language in the CODE is flexible to allow for the rescue tube provides protection for the lifeguard so the operator should determine the level of risk and requirement for wearing the rescue tube based on the AQUATIC VENUE depth, activities, and frequency of rescue.
+In very shallow water, the rescue tube might not be as effective so the language in the CODE is flexible to allow for the rescue tube to be available immediately but is not required to be worn.
+However, as stated above, the rescue tube provides protection for the lifeguard so the operator should determine the level of risk and requirement for wearing the rescue tube based on the AQUATIC VENUE depth, activities, and frequency of rescue.